-Electrical transformer is placed in the front yard and wrapped with vinyl decorative wrap with a 1.2 m fence screen to the east.
-The water meters are placed in the side yard in the front northwest corner of the property behind a 1.8 m high privacy fence, also wrapped in decorative vinyl wrap.
+Electrical transformer is placed in the front yards southwest corner and wrapped with vinyl decorative wrap.
+The water meters are placed in the front northwest corner of the property and is also wrapped in decorative vinyl wrap.

 G58.
 Garbage/recycling areas and other similar structures should be located out of public view in areas that mitigate noise impacts and which do not conflict with pedestrian traffic.